paulbricman/secondbrain/_buffer.md

-memetic intelligence could be interactive through a constraint on query-reply compatibility fluid search scaffolding should roughly match wm capacity neural networks bring memory and computation in the same place
+memetic intelligence could be interactive through a constraint on query-reply compatibility fluid search scaffolding should roughly match wm capacity neural networks bring memory and computation in the same place Sense repetition is like scheduling workout by muscle groups Computer networking is a prime source of models of social organization, collaboration